 You need to carefully review and analyse what the reports are telling you.

 Then, from what you’ve learnt you can make better decisions for your organisation moving forward.
 Decisions that will undoubtedly make your organisation more sustainable.

 Part of an effective reporting process is the ability to produce such information with little to no aggravation and in a short time period.
 Utilising fit-for-purpose software will allow for more time being spent making sustainable decisions.

 Calxa offers a standard NFP Reporting bundle (template with batched reports) which can eliminate hours, more often days, of report preparation.
-If you want to learn more about how to prepare budgets for your not-for-profit use this practical guide Budgeting Tips for Not-for-Profits.
+If you want to learn more about how to prepare budgets for your not-for-profit use this practical guide Using the Calxa Budgeting Tool.

 For a real easy way to get going, check out the resources on our Getting Started Page and use our suggestions of three things to include in your board report article.
 Once you have decided on the selection of your reports make sure to read our article on automating board reports to save you some real time.